charliemenke/feature-flagger-api/README.md

 - Fast Redis database to store your features

 ## Installation
-Dillinger requires [Go](https://go.dev/doc/install) v1.17+ to run.
+feature-flagger-api requires [Go](https://go.dev/doc/install) v1.17+ to run.

-Create an appropriate .env with these arguments, then start the server
+Create an appropriate .env with these arguments, then start the server.
+Currently supports hot-reloading

 ```
 # Values here are for a defualt local dev run